Engage with our views and ideas. Discover our latest news. Read our latest research insights and learning reports.

 Thinking about new solutions for how we ‘do’ education, schools and learning has never been more important, but neither has it been more difficult.

 Now more than ever

 We’re in the midst of a major, global upheaval of norms and values that we have taken for granted as the aspirations of Western democracies.
 We must create serious, sustainable impact with and for communities that have been left behind.

 Education Endowment Fund report published today

 This EEF evaluation is an important contribution to the knowledge base about what it takes to implement new practices in English secondary schools.

-Why the UK needs to understand when and how Project Based Learning really ‘works’
+Why the UK needs to understand when and how PBL really ‘works’

-The education sector is still not as close as it would like to be in really understanding when and how PBL has an impact on student learning
+The truth is that the education sector is still not as close as it would like to be in really understanding when and how Project Based Learning has an impact on student outcomes.

 Strong relationships as the golden thread in thriving societies